vrenken/EtAlii.Generators/Source/EtAlii.Generators.MicroMachine.Tests/README.md

 ```
 Please take notice:
 - When no parameter names are given the code generation tries to come up with a fitting set.
 Don't use this and use only fully qualified parameter names as the generated names will only cause confusion.
-- When parameters are specified as custom types don't forget to add the `stateless using` statement to make the code generation aware of the namespace the custom types live in.
+- When parameters are specified as custom types don't forget to add the `using` statement to make the code generation aware of the namespace the custom types live in.

 ### Nested states.